 The exceptional craftsmanship of a Wood Chart wood map sets us apart from others.
 We pour our hearts into each hand-placed wood map.
 Our passion for travel and attention to detail shine through our meticulous efforts in every piece we offer.

-Made from stunning Baltic wood, our wood maps are carved with laser-cutters to create life-like contours with unmatched skill.
+Made from stunning birch wood, our wood maps are carved with laser-cutters to create life-like contours with unmatched skill.
 Each body of water and lay of the land is crafted with distinction.
 As a result, our wood maps boast undeniable visual depth and delight the eye with hand-stained colors.

 Your wood map will appear to wrap around the edges as the expertly designed frame helps create an appearance of overflow.
 Fit to the depth of each mapped area, you will not find a more refined piece of art to preserve your memories.
 Each wood map is hand-placed into a solid wood frame and protected with durable ultra-transparent acrylic.